helidon-io/helidon/messaging/README.md

 - `FAIL` propagates the failure and leaves the transport delivery unsettled.
 - `DROP` logs the failure and settles the transport delivery without forwarding it.
-- `DEAD_LETTER` routes a `DeadLetterMessage<T>` with the original envelope, source channel, attempt count, and failure details.
+- `DEAD_LETTER` routes a `DeadLetterMessage<T>` with the original envelope, source channel, attempt count, and local failure diagnostics.
 The source is settled only after dead-letter delivery succeeds.

 `@Messaging.OnFailure` does not retry calls made through a local `Emitter`; an emitter returns its delivery exception directly.